ncbi/robotframework-pageobjects/README.md

 ## Opening Page Objects, Page Object URLs & Navigation

-All NCBI page objects have an open method (inherited from the base `Page` object) that opens the browser to the appropriate URL for that object.
+Page objects have an open method (inherited from the base `Page` object) that opens the browser to the appropriate URL for that object.
 Page Objects always take the hostname as a required parameter to the test run via the `baseurl` option to avoid coupling environments to the tests.

 There are two types of page objects: singular and templated.